jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ![*Execute Permission enabled - turns green*](images/Chapter-07/editors/bash/execute.png "Execute Permission")

-In addition to creating a shell script you can chain the command to change the permissions of the shell script by using the ```&&```.
-You can chain those two commands together like this: ```vim sort-ip.sh && chmod 755 script1.sh```  This will execute the vi command and once you save and exit the file then the next command to change mode or chmod will take place and grant the file execute permissions.

 ## Understanding .bashrc

 When your system first boots up how does it know how to define system environment variables and system PATH variables?
 Part of the boot process is to read and source the ```/etc/profile``` file.
 This is a system wide profile that all users accounts will inherit from this file.